jumbo-tech-campus/jtc-jira/README.md

 ## Configuration

 ### Configuration: JIRA
 The application uses the JIRA API to retrieve data for sprints.
 Get your API token from https://id.atlassian.com/manage-profile/security.
 Copy the [env.example](./.env.example) file to `.env` and fill in the username, api token, redis host and JIRA url.
 If you use the docker-compose setup, the REDIS_HOST will be `redis`.
+In Kubernetes, the REDIS_HOST will be an AWS Elasticache instance, so it will be configured with a REDIS_PASSWORD as well.

 ### Configuration:
 The application expects a [config.yml](./config.yml) file in the root folder containing the teams you would like to see reports from.
 If you want to add a team, make sure the board_id, name, department_id, deployment_constraint_id and project_key are filled in.
 NOTE: You can find the `board_id` and `project_key` by going to a board of the team's project in JIRA.
 The URL will look like this: https://yourcompany.atlassian.net/secure/RapidBoard.jspa?rapidView=42&projectKey=EXP.
 The `board_id` is the `rapidView` parameter and the `project_key` is (of course) the `projectKey` parameter.